Akshatkaushik108/retail-performance-dashboard/README.md

 ![Retail analytics dashboard preview](assets/dashboard-preview.png)

-*The screenshot shows an earlier appearance.
-The included Power BI report already contains the soft gradient background.*

 The supplied workbook contains **541,909 retail line items**, **25,900 distinct invoice identifiers**, and **38 countries**.
 There are **4,372 distinct customer IDs** when the shared `Guest` label is excluded.
 Invoice timestamps cover **1 December 2010 to 9 December 2011**.